 With a blog, you’ll also be performing a lot of outreach to make new connections.
 This includes building relationships so you can guest post on authoritative sites in your niche to get relevant, high Domain Authority (DA) backlinks.

-And when you’re just starting out, you may not have many connections or published content out there.
+And when you’re just starting, you may not have many connections or published content out there.
 You might say: “Why would anyone feature me?”

 This is where leveraging your professional background helps tremendously.